Sydnee510/IPM-Pest-Portal/README.md

 # One Stop Shop IPM Pest Portal

-This is job assignment protal for the field agents at IPM to schedule and view their upcoming appoinments.
+This is a job assignment protal for the field agents at IPM to schedule and view their upcoming appoinments.

 ## Demo

 ## Installation